A German diplomat will give a public lecture at University of Lynchburg next week to address the question, “Can Europe cope with the refugee crisis?”

 Bartels is a career diplomat who has worked at the Foreign Affairs Ministry in Berlin, Budapest, and now in Washington, DC.
 He works in the Embassy’s Political Division and is responsible for addressing U.S. relations with Europe, including Russia, Turkey, and the Arctic region.

-The event is organized by Lynchburg College professors Dr. Georg Schwarzmann, Glenda Cash, and Dr. Marek Payerhin.
+The event is organized by University of Lynchburg professors Dr. Georg Schwarzmann, Glenda Cash, and Dr. Marek Payerhin.